MechanicalRock/mechanicalrock.github.io/_posts/2018-11-28-backlog-priorities.markdown

 What does this mean for the estimate v priorities argument?
 Determining the features of an MVP is all about priorities.
 Being fast to market is achieved by deciding *what* features have the most value and what have the least in order to provide value to your customers - i.e. something they will pay for.
 I suggest this is more important than trying to understand how long it will take to deliver.
 Estimation still has value, and the company's budget should not be dismissed, but if you are delivering the WRONG features then your budget will also take a big hit.
 And coincidentally this ties in nicely with point 4 of Gary's video: Start ordering.

-## Better Prioritizing
+## Better Prioritising

-So how to prioritize?
+So how to prioritise?
 When it comes to prioritising I usually think about three things:
  - What features deliver core value
  - What additional features do you need in order to enable those features
  - Which features have are the highest risks or carry some auxilliary benefits?

 Firstly, as we have already discussed, customer value is very important.
 If you don't provide customers with value then someone else will.
-Identifying valus should be at the top of your list.
+Identifying values should be at the top of your list.

 Secondly, those features will often have other dependent tasks or features: systems will need accounts and logins, notifications will need account profiles or settings, data reporting needs to have data collection.
 These tasks will need to be done first, but can sometimes be wrapped up in another feature that provides value.
 For example if you are building a cat-cuteness ranking application, there may be value in building a ranking per-user before a more complex site-wide system.